 Ensuring the health of herpetofaunal populations requires an integrated response and management plan that combines epidemiological knowledge, pathogen surveillance, population monitoring, biomedical diagnostics, and intervention strategies.
 Success of strategic plans for wildlife diseases demands significant coordination among various experts and natural resource practitioners.

-Click here to see PARC Amphibian & Reptile Disease Task Team resources, including region-specific resources, useful websites and other helpful information.
+Click here to see PARC Amphibian & Reptile Disease Task Team resources, including factsheets, region-specific resources, webinar recordings, useful websites and other helpful information.

 - Enhanced Between-Site Biosecurity to Minimize Herpetofaunal Disease-Causing Pathogen Transmission